Office - (702) 671-0591

 - All motions seeking an extension of time to serve a party may be submitted to Chambers for processing without placing the matter on the Court’s calendar.
 A courtesy copy of the filed Motion (along with the proposed Order) should be delivered to Department 24 upon filing of the Motion with the Court.

 - Department 24 will only grant unopposed motions in advance of the hearing date if a non-opposition is filed in the case by the opposite party.
+Please submit a courtesy copy of your Motion and Proposed Order at least seven (7) days prior to the hearing date.

-- Department 24 requires proposed orders to be submitted to Chambers within ten (10) days of notification to the parties pursuant to EDCR 7.21.
+- Department 24 requires proposed orders to be submitted to Chambers within fourteen (14) days of notification to the parties pursuant to EDCR 7.21.
 All orders must bear original signatures by all counsel.
 Counsel designated to prepare the order will be advised if the Court requires the non-drafting counsel to review the order prior to submission.
 Disputes may be resolved by submission to Chambers of a proposed order copied on all parties, with or without a draft of a competing order.
 A hearing shall only be set if counsel files a Motion for Reconsideration or Clarification, and counsel is unsatisfied with the proposed order the Court elected to sign.

 - Department 24 uses the “Arizona Method” of jury selection, requiring voir dire to be directed toward the minimum number of jurors necessary to be qualified, rather than the entire venire.